 Treatment for Anxiety Disorders

-- Counselling – can be effective for people with anxiety or minor depression.
+- Counselling for people with anxiety or minor depression

-- Cognitive behavioural therapy (CBT) – is most effective for anxiety disorders, including Obsessive-Compulsive Disorder, phobias and panic disorders.
+- Cognitive behavioural therapy (CBT) for anxiety disorders, including obsessive compulsive disorder, phobias and panic disorders

-- Relaxation – there are many types relaxation exercise: controlled breathing, deep muscle relaxation, visualisation.
+- Relaxation exercises such as controlled breathing, deep muscle relaxation, visualisation

-- Mindfulness – is about becoming more aware of the present moment, and is proven to be effective at helping with stress and anxiety
+- Mindfulness to become more aware of the present moment and is proven to be effective at helping with stress and anxiety

 ReCoCo: The Recovery College College run various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.

 Ways to Wellness service helps people in the West of Newcastle to manage their long-term conditions, which may include activities such as:

 - Getting involved in local groups and activities

 - Healthy eating and getting more active